adasq/adasq.github.io/_posts/scheduling-in-react-16-x/2020-06-24-scheduling-in-react-16-x.md

 Depending on the state of the component, React Reconciler module calls *mount* or *unmount* (i.e. while destroying component).

 To sum it up all *passive effect* hooks are being called *asynchronously* — after browser repaint.
 This is a different approach comparing to the old implementation of _componentDidMount_ or _componentDidUpdate_ which block the browser from repainting.
-It is also worth noticing, that we have no alternative for _componentWillMount_ or componentWillUpdate in hooks world.
-Those methods used to be a great place to introduce side-effects by developers (which might again — delay repainting) so that they decide to deprecate it.
+It is also worth noticing, that we have no alternative for _componentWillMount_ or _componentWillUpdate_ in hooks world.
+Those methods used to be a great place to introduce side-effects by developers (which might delay repaint process) so that they decide to deprecate it.

 So, all the code you put inside *passive effect* goes through the React Scheduler.